 Seeking Help for OxyContin Addiction

-If you or a loved one are suffering from an OxyContin addiction, it is imperative that you seek treatment from a drug rehabilitation center.
-Just like detoxing from heroin or morphine, detoxing from OxyContin is an extremely challenging and painful process.
+If you or a loved one are suffering from an OxyContin addiction, it is imperative that you find treatment from a drug rehabilitation center.
+Just like detoxing from heroin or morphine, detoxing from it is an extremely challenging and painful process.
 Some withdrawal side effects may be so severe that they require medical intervention.
-In addition to enduring emotional cravings for more, addicts suffer through painful withdrawal symptoms that include muscle spasms, cramping, diarrhea, vomiting, and sweating.
+In addition to enduring emotional cravings for more, addicts suffer through unpleasant withdrawal symptoms that include muscle spasms, cramping, diarrhea, vomiting, and sweating.

 Even after the physical detox process is complete, the emotional desire remains.
 For individuals who used OxyContin to self-medicate, the need for this drug is deeply ingrained in their minds.
-Individuals who have suffered a traumatic experience, such as military personnel or rape victims, may suffer from Post-Traumatic Stress Disorder (PTSD).
-Individuals struggling with PTSD are at greater risk for using prescription painkillers, like OxyContin, to self-medicate.
+Individuals who have suffered a traumatic experience, such as military personnel or rape victims, may have Post-Traumatic Stress Disorder (PTSD).
+Individuals struggling with PTSD are at higher risk for using prescription painkillers to self-medicate.

 They are also more likely to become addicted after abusing these drugs.
 It is essential that these individuals receive therapy and counseling to address the trauma and stress that underlies their addiction.
-Otherwise, these individuals will continue to struggle with intense feelings of hopelessness, depression, and anxiety in addition to a emotional craving for OxyContin, that makes it incredibly difficult to remain sober.
+Otherwise, these individuals will continue to struggle with intense feelings of hopelessness, depression, and anxiety in addition to an emotional craving for OxyContin, which makes it incredibly difficult to remain sober.

 Overcoming OxyContin Addiction

 Overcoming OxyContin addiction is a challenging process.
 With the right treatment center, however, there is hope.
 Recognizing an addiction and seeking help is the first step towards recovery.
-With the assistance of Best Drug Rehabilitation, users can successfully detox from OxyContin and address the emotional issues that drive their addiction.
+With the assistance of professional treatment programs, users can successfully detox and address the emotional issues that drive their addiction.